-In a statement Rep. Dean Heller, R-Nev., welcomed Obama's call for more input from Republicans.
+In a written statement Rep. Dean Heller, R-Nev., welcomed Obama’s call for more input from Republicans.

-Heller has introduced several amendments he wants attached to reform, but none has been accepted by the Democratic majority.
+Heller has introduced several amendments he wants attached to reform but so far none have been accepted by the Democratic majority.

 Rep. Shelley Berkley, D-Nev., said she is waiting for Republicans to step up.

 She said 84 days have passed since the deadline Republican members of Congress imposed on themselves for delivering a health care reform bill.